rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## OAuth2 plugin in action

 In order see the [rabbitmq-auth-backend-oauth2](https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_auth_backend_oauth2) plugin in action you need the following:
-- an OAuth 2.0 **Authorization server** running and
+- an OAuth 2.0 **authorization server** running and
-- RabbitMQ server configured to use the above OAuth 2.0.
+- RabbitMQ server configured to use the above authorization server.

 The following sections walks you through the following actions:
-- Deploy an Authorization Server called UAA
+- Deploy an authorization server called UAA
-- Deploy RabbitMQ with various configurations using UAA as the Authorization Server
+- Deploy RabbitMQ with various configurations using UAA as the authorization server
 - Test various ways to access RabbitMQ and authenticating with OAuth 2.0

-In addition to the Authorization Server called UAA, RabbitMQ can be used with other Authorization Servers.
-The section [Use different OAuth 2.0 servers](#use-different-oauth2-servers) has one sub-section for each one of the Authorization Servers RabbitMQ has been tested against.
+In addition to the authorization server called UAA, RabbitMQ can be used with other authorization servers.
+The section [Use different OAuth 2.0 servers](#use-different-oauth2-servers) has one sub-section for each one of the authorization servers RabbitMQ has been tested against.

 ### Set up UAA and RabbitMQ

 RabbitMQ support two types of two signing keys used to digitally sign the JWT tokens.
 The two types are **symmetrical** and **asymmetrical** signing keys.
-The Authorization server is who digitally signs the JWT tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.
+The authorization server is who digitally signs the JWT tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.

 Given that asymmetrical keys are the most widely used option, you are going to focus on how to configure RabbitMQ with them.